 The Imaginative One is very laid back.
 Hakuna Matata could almost be his theme song.
 He’s been like that since he was in utero.
 The boys are allowed to pick what they want to do for their birthday.
-The Wee One had a list a mile long of things he wanted to do for his birthday.
-He also had a list a mile long of what he wanted for presents.
-Okay maybe not that long but he knew what he wanted.
+The Wee One had a list of things he wanted to do for his birthday.
+He also had a list of what he wanted for presents a mile long.
+Okay, maybe not that long, but he knew what he wanted.
 The Imaginative One is the exact opposite.
-He doesn’t know what he want to do for his birthday and people are having a hard time figuring out what to get him for his birthday.
+He doesn’t know what he wants to do for his birthday, and people are having difficulty figuring out what to get him for his birthday.

-Last month, I found a recipe for these S’Mores Bar and decided to try them out.
-The Imaginative One loved them so much that he decided that he wanted these instead of a cake or cupcakes for his birthday.
+Last month, I found a recipe for these S’Mores Bar and tried them out.
+The Imaginative One loved them so much that he wanted them instead of a cake or cupcake for his birthday.
 Yeah!
 He made a decision.

 Since my sister-in-law, brother-in-law, niece, and nephew were in town, we decided to celebrate his birthday four days early.
 We ate a delicious brunch and then sang to him.
 Everyone enjoyed these bars.